Los Angeles Guinea Pig Rescue

 Can I donate in person?

 Absolutely!
 You are always welcome to make a donation at your appointment, or you can come during business hours to make a donation.
-(Monday-Saturday from 10 A.M. - 4 P.M.)
+(Monday-Saturday from 10:00 A.M. - 3:45 P.M.)

 Can I mail a donation?

 Absolutely!
 Our address is 10856 Farralone Ave.
-Chatsworth, CA 91311
+Chatsworth, CA 91311.
+Checks should be made out to Los Angeles Pet Rescue (our legal name).

 What supplies can I donate?

 You can donate anything from our Amazon Wishlist.
-We also take gently-used items such as MidWest Guinea Habitat cages, the grids from C&C cages, and fleece items.
+We also take some gently-used items such as MidWest Guinea Habitat cages, the grids from C&C cages, and fleece items.
 Any other gently-used items should be donated to your local shelter.
 (We also LOVE veggie donations!)

 What forms of payment do you take for donations?